Dealing with the Law (Criminal and Civil)

 Legal Aid Foundation of Los Angeles offers free civil legal services, advocacy, and representation to low-income people in LA.

 Mental Health Advocacy Services, Inc. (MHAS) private, non-profit organization, provides free legal services to people with mental and developmental disabilities.
 Specialty areas and programs include: Education Advocacy, Fair Housing, Government Benefits, Access to Mental Health Services, Whole Person Care Legal Medical Partnership, Veterans Reintegration, and Impact Legislation.

-MONTHLY FREE LEGAL CLINIC sponsored by Mental Health Advocacy Services, Inc and Friends In Deed.
-The clinic is held on the second Tuesday morning of each month from 10:30 am to 1:30 pm at First United Church of Pasadena, Great Hall, 500 E. Colorado Boulevard, Pasadena 91101.
+Sponsored by Mental Health Advocacy Services, Inc and Friends In Deed.
+The clinic is held on the second Tuesday morning of each month.
 Drop-ins welcome, but priority is given to those with appointments.
 To make an appointment, call today 213-389-2077, extension 12 and ask for Pam.
 Individuals, families, and local case managers welcome.
 Volunteers and attorneys from MHAS will provide consultation and information.
 Bring any documents relating to your question.

 The Prison Law Office: is a nonprofit public interest law firm based in Berkeley, California that provides free legal services to adult and juvenile offenders to improve their conditions of confinement.
 The office provides direct services to thousands of prisoners and juveniles each year, advocates for policy changes, and, if necessary, engages in impact litigation to ensure that correctional institutions meet standards required by the U.S. Constitution.

 Psych-Appeal, Inc is the first private law firm in the nation devoted exclusively to mental health insurance claims and to overcome insurer denials of treatment.